RCL-Consulting/Wombat/README.md

         "DefaultConnection": "Server=your-server.database.windows.net;Database=wombat_db;User Id=your-username;Password=your-password;"
       }
     }
     ```

-3. Run the application locally:
+4. Run the application locally:

     ```bash
     dotnet run
     ```

-4. Deploy to Azure:
+5. Deploy to Azure:

     *   Follow the official Microsoft guide to deploy an ASP.NET Core web app to Azure: [Deploy an ASP.NET Core web app to Azure](https://docs.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore).

 Usage
 -----

-You will need [Visual Studio community](https://visualstudio.microsoft.com/vs/community/) (free download).
-Run `update-database` in the package manager console and you should be ready to go.
+The repo is pre-populated with some users and data to get things going as fast as possible:

 1.  **Admin Panel**: Log in as an admin to configure institutions, specialities, and user roles, configure EPAs and assessment forms.
 Log in as `admin@localhost.com` with password `P@ssw0rd`.
 2.  **Coordinator**: Review trainee portfolios.
 Log in as `coordinator@localhost.com` with password `P@ssw0rd`.